Taving40/Python_Design_Patterns/README.md

 * [Adapter pattern](https://github.com/Taving40/Python_Design_Patterns/tree/main/Adapter_pattern): This pattern converts the interface of a class into another interface that clients expect.
 Adapter let's classes work together that couldn't otherwise because of incompatible interfaces.

 * [Facade pattern](https://github.com/Taving40/Python_Design_Patterns/tree/main/Facade_pattern): This pattern provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher level interface that makes the subsystem easier to use.

+* [Proxy pattern](https://github.com/Taving40/Python_Design_Patterns/tree/main/Proxy_pattern): This pattern provides a surrogate (placeholder) for another object to control access to it.

 ## Resources